nils-wisiol/django-rest-boilerplate/api/README.md

 ## Starting a Container

 When started, `entrypoint.sh` is executed.
 It connects to the database and executes Django database migration if necessary.
 Afterwards, the Django uswgi service is started.
 Note that this service is not inteded to be exposed to the public, and doing so may yield unintended consequences.

+## Django OIDC Provider

+This package is installed as Django App in the `api` container.
+It provides all the endpoints, data and logic to add OpenID Connect capabilities.

+### OpenID Connect

+OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol, which allows computing clients to verify the identity of an end-user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.

+### Configuration

+The URLs are configured in the `urls.py` file.
+The app itself is registered in `settings.py`.

+### Customization

+The app provides some custom [settings](http://django-oidc-provider.readthedocs.io/en/v0.5.x/sections/settings.html) which has to be written in `settings.py`.
+Especially `OIDC_IDTOKEN_EXPIRE` and `OIDC_IDTOKEN_PROCESSING_HOOK` could be important to adjust the IDToken.

+### Use the Provider

+1. Be sure you already created a superuser.
+1. Once you have to create a RSA-key with `docker-compose exec api python manage.py creatersakey`.
+1. Connect to `BOILERPLATE_DOMAIN/api/openid` and login as superuser.
+1. Now you can create clients with the following mandatory information:
+    * Name
+    * Client Type
+    * Response Type: Be sure the client is configured with the same type.
+    * Redirect URL: The client will be redirected to this URL(s) after login.
+    * JWT Algorithm
+1. After the client was created a client ID was generated.
+The implementation of the real client must know this id.